FEECO GRANULATION DRUMS

 In some cases, the feedstock may require pretreatment in the form of crushing, grinding, or drying to be a suitable feed for the granulator and produce the characteristics desired in the end product.

-Granulation drums can be customized to nearly any size, accommodating capacities ranging from 500 lb/hr – 3500 TPH+.
+Granulation drums can accommodate capacities ranging from 500 lb/hr – 3500 TPH+.

-Rotary drum granulators are typically employed in a continuous setting, though they may function as a batch device in some R&D environments, such as the FEECO Innovation Center.
+Granulation drums are a type of continuous equipment, though they may function as a batch device in some R&D environments, such as the FEECO Innovation Center.

+The retention time in a granulation drum can range anywhere between 30 seconds and 60 minutes.
 Retention time is one process parameter used to control the characteristics and quality of the material exiting the drum, so it can vary significantly depending on the process and product goals.
-In general, retention time in a granulator may fall anywhere between 30 seconds and 60 minutes.

 Drying is typically carried out in a rotary dryer, which further rounds and “polishes” the granules as a result of the tumbling action that occurs as the drum rotates.

-Whether or not a granulation drum is the right fit for a given project depends on specific process and product goals, such as capacity, level of control over particle characteristics, product parameters, and more.
+Whether a granulation drum is the right fit for a given application depends on specific process and product goals, such as capacity, level of control over particle characteristics, product parameters, and more.

-When it is not clear if a granulator will be able to meet the project objectives, testing can be carried out in the FEECO Innovation Center to evaluate the process and identify the most suitable equipment configuration.
+When it is not clear if a granulation drum will be able to meet the project objectives, testing can be carried out in the FEECO Innovation Center to evaluate the process and identify the most suitable equipment configuration.

-Granulation drums require a feeding and offtake system to convey material into and away from the drum.
-They also typically require screens and a recycle circuit to recover overs and unders and recycle them back into the process
+Yes.
+Granulation drums require a feeding and off-take system to convey material into and away from the drum.
+They also typically require screens and a recycle circuit to recover over- and under-size material (recycle) back into the process

-Drum granulators are also typically followed by a rotary dryer and in some cases, may be preceded by a mixer for providing a homogeneous feedstock to the unit.
+Granulation drums are also typically followed by a rotary dryer, and in some cases, may be preceded by a mixer for providing a homogeneous feedstock to the unit.

-Rotary drum granulator design typically begins with testing to assess the feasibility of granulating the intended material and to gather key process data such as percent fill, retention time, drum speed and slope, spray system design, and more.
+The granulation drum design process typically begins with testing to assess the feasibility of granulating the intended material and to gather key process data such as percent fill, retention time, drum speed and slope, and spray system design.

-Once the data has been gathered, engineers work off of this to size the drum and incorporate any necessary features or modifications needed to produce the desired product at the intended capacity.
+Once the data has been gathered, engineers size the drum and incorporate any necessary features or modifications needed to produce the desired product at the intended capacity.

-A variety of data points are necessary for design.
+A variety of data points are needed to design a granulation drum.
 Along with a process description, the follow data is typically required:

 Raw Feed Data